 and change to healthier

 behaviors.
-It's the loving thing to do for both you and those you "model"
+It's the loving action to take, for both you and those you "model"

 If you think about it, everyone actually includes you!
 If you